ikhanhdoit/cloud_engineer/README.md

 ## 6. Serverless

-- Write a AWS Lambda function to email you a list of all of the Fortunes in the DynamoDB table every night.
+- Write a AWS Lambda function to email you a list of all of the Fortunes in the RDS table every night.
 Implement Least Privilege security for the Lambda Role.
 (Hint: Lambda using Python 3, Boto3, Amazon SES, scheduled with CloudWatch)
+    - Select Lambda in AWS console and create a new function.
+        - Choose a function name and use the Python 3.6 Runtime.
+For the Execution role, select to create a new role with basic Lambda permissions and create function.
+    -

 - Refactor the above app into a Serverless app.
 This is where it get's a little more abstract and you'll have to do a lot of research, experimentation on your own.